-Our library is open to all students, and library times have been scheduled for each grade in Lower School.
-The goals of the library are to encourage the life-long love of reading by maintaining a diverse collection; to enrich the curriculum by acquiring materials that complement classroom learning; and to support all members of the Topeka Collegiate Community in their intellectual endeavors.
+Our library is open to all students.
+The goals of the library are to encourage the lifelong love of reading by maintaining a diverse collection, enrich the curriculum by acquiring materials that complement classroom learning, and support all members of the Topeka Collegiate Community in their intellectual endeavors.